 The series wins the audience over with its well-built theme of love and friendship.
 It’s hard to nitpick on the negative things since I feel that the writer is able to highlight the characters’ charms and flaws.
 The two leads especially work so well together, one character doesn’t overshadow the other.
 They both have their family issues, career aspirations, and romantic point of views.
 They find their own resolution in the emotional latter part of the show.

-Fight My Way should have had at least 2 more episodes to wrap things up a little more neatly but I still enjoyed the show as a whole anyway.
+Fight My Way should have had at least two more episodes to wrap things up a little more neatly but I still enjoyed the show as a whole anyway.
 More than just a standard romcom, it’s a feel-good slice of life drama with some sexy UFC action and inspiring lines that really hit home.